28 Things Not to Miss in San Francisco | San Francisco Travel

 These San Francisco locations are a must for your itinerary if you're a movie buff.
 From classic comedies ("Full House" and "Mrs. Doubtfire") to exhilarating thrillers ("The Rock" and "The Matrix Resurrections"), barrier-breaking stories ("Tales of the City") and even a Marvel film or two, San Francisco has been the backdrop for some of your favorite stories.

-Shop In Union Square
+Shop Luxury In Union Square

 Union Square is the place for serious shoppers.
 Major department stores and the most exclusive designer boutiques line the streets.
 The neighborhood is especially magical during the holidays, when department stores like Macy's and Neiman Marcus pull out all the stops with their seasonal decor.